whoward/docs/markdown/tutorials/appium.md

 The **Appium Log** tab in your test indicates that this test ran using the Appium driver.
 If you take a look at the Appium Log, you will notice that the first line of the log provides information about the Appium version used during your test (e.g `info: Welcome to Appium v1.3.7`).

 For **iOS tests**, you will notice that the iOS simulator log is embedded within the Appium log.
-The information from the iOS simulator is greyed out throughtout the Appium log and has the following tag name: **info: [IOS_SYSLOG_ROW ]**.
+The information from the iOS simulator is grayed out throughout the Appium log and has the following tag name: **info: [IOS_SYSLOG_ROW ]**.
 For **Android tests** you can find the Android emulator logs by clicking on the "Metadata" tab in your test page and searching for the "Logcat.log" file.
 This file contains all the information from the Android emulator log.

 ### Understanding how Appium works for Android on Sauce Labs